 A selection of Mr. Sabuda’s books including his newest title, The Little Mermaid, will be available for purchase in the Uris Center Met Store.
 Mr. Sabuda will be signing books after the presentation.

 Free with Museum admission, but registration is required.
 Registration for this event has not yet opened.
 Please check back soon to register.

 Seating is available on a first-come, first-served basis.
 All are welcome; best for ages 3 and up.
 Direct any questions to firstname.lastname@example.org.

 This event is made possible by the Friends of Watson Library at The Metropolitan Museum of Art.

-Family Programs at The Metropolitan Museum are made possible by the Uris Brothers Foundation Endowment; The Aronson Family Foundation; the Pat and John Rosenwald Fund; Mr. and Mrs. Marvin H. Schein; and Epstein Teicher Philanthropies.
+Family programs are made possible by Uris Brothers Foundation Endowment, The Aronson Family Foundation, Estate of Anna J. Enea, Pat and John Rosenwald Fund, Mr. and Mrs. Marvin H. Schein, and Epstein Teicher Philanthropies.

 ARText: Meet John Kerschbaum An Event for Teens (Ages 11–18)

 See art at the Met in a new way!
 Bring your friends and join a workshop with artist John Kerschbaum, illustrator of the Museum’s Family Map.